List of Spider Riders characters: Spider Riders

-A leading Spider Rider and captain of the Arachna military.
-His name mirrors Magma's—when magma cools, it becomes igneous rock.
-Igneous is calm, gentle and has quite a strategic mind.
-Igneous takes Hunter's training seriously and almost acts as a mentor to Hunter, to his annoyance.
-He challenged Hunter and Shadow to a duel when they joined the Riders, but it was only to see if Hunter could cooperate with Shadow.
-Igneous was part of the Arachna Knights, where he teamed up with a long-time friend Slate.
-Both were known as "Claw" and "Fang" and they proved to be quite powerful, especially since Igneous did not call his spider Flame to assist.
-Regardless of his grade, Igneous is proud to serve the royalty of the Arachna Kingdom, and always offers his help to prince Lumen and princess Sparkle.
-His weapon is a cavalry lance and one of his attacks is a flamethrower coming out of the tip of the lance.
-He has a crush on the Queen Illuma which resulted in Igneous being temporarily heart-broken.
-Igneous had a fan club of Arachna's castle's females, but while he was away to Nuuma, they had found boyfriends, leaving him crushed.
-He is also afraid of ghosts, but won't admit it and says they don't exist (Although he has seen the Lost Mariner).
+A leading Spider Rider and captain of the Arachna military, serving the royalty of the Aracha Kingdom.
+Igneous takes Hunter's training seriously and almost acts as a mentor to him, to his annoyance.
+He challenged Hunter and Shadow to a duel when they joined the Riders, to see if Hunter could cooperate with Shadow.
+Igneous was part of the Arachna Knights, where he teamed up with his long-time friend Slate.
+They were known as "Claw" and "Fang" and proved to be powerful, especially since Igneous did not call upon his spider Flame to assist.
+His weapon is a cavalry lance which shoots flame.